-Telephone interview with Professor George F. Smoot immediately following the announcement of the 2006 Nobel Prize in Physics, October 3, 2006.
+Transcript of the telephone interview with Professor George F. Smoot immediately following the announcement of the 2006 Nobel Prize in Physics, on 3 October 2006.
 The interviewer is Adam Smith, Editor-in-Chief of Nobelprize.org.

 [George Smoot] – Hello.